Want to join the HLABC?

-HLABC is an organization comprising health libraries, their staff, and others interested in health information.
+HLABC is an organization comprised of and dedicated to supporting health libraries, their staff, and anyone interested in the search and discovery of health information.

 HLABC was formed in 1978, with an initial membership of 45.
-It has grown to over 90 members, representing health libraries in hospitals, academic and government environments, non-profit organisations, public libraries and research corporations.
+It has grown to over 90 members, representing health libraries in hospitals, academic and government environments, non-profit organizations, public libraries, and research corporations.

-We hold four meetings a year; the AGM traditionally takes place in May, and continuing educational seminars are typically offered on that same day.
-Our other meetings have topical discussions in addition to attending to HLABC business.
+We hold four meetings a year; the AGM traditionally takes place in the spring, and Continuing Education seminars are typically offered on that same day.
+Our other meetings include topical discussions, in addition to attending to HLABC business.

-We host a email discussion list, which members are encouraged to join, and which provides up-do-date information pertaining to the and connects members.
+We host an email listserv, which members are encouraged to join, and which provides up-do-date information pertaining to the HLABC and connects members.